 Your child’s sleep and wake times should remain fairly consistent (a 1 – 2 hour deviation should not be an issue) each day.
 Sleeping in on weekends and holidays may disrupt their body clocks to the point where it becomes an issue.

 Create a calm environment that supports sleep

 Your child’s sleep environment is an important part of promoting quality sleep night after night.
 Keep toys off the bed, make sure their lovey is within reach, and be sure your child knows that it’s time to sleep when the lights are dim (or off).
-If you’re looking for ways to create a soothing, peaceful environment for your child at bedtime, Moshi has an extensive library of soothing sounds, melodic stories, and calming guided meditations that can help them drift off into a sound sleep.
+If you’re looking for ways to create a soothing, peaceful environment for your child at bedtime, Moshi has an extensive library of melodic bedtime stories, lullabies, and calming guided meditations that can help them drift off into a sound sleep.

 Don’t use sleep as a disciplinary tool